 I have had therapist coaching clients share that they have found their blog content on other websites, or their Psychology Today profile copied nearly word for word, or taglines, logos, website designs, original quotes, materials, forms, webinar ideas, passive income ideas, e-books, and you name it, ripped right off of their websites and social media.

-The old adage, "Imitation is the sincerest form of flattery" comes up short for me when I see therapists and healing professionals engaging in this kind of unethical and illegal practice.
+The old adage, "Imitation is the sincerest form of flattery" comes up short when therapists and healing professionals engage in this kind of unethical and illegal practice.
 There is nothing flattering at all when a colleague does this.

-If it has happened to you (and it has happened to me), it feels like a professional punch in the gut, it impacts trust, and leaves one feeling vulnerable and hurt.
-Especially if the offender is someone that you have supported, been of service to, or is a colleague friend.
+If it has happened to you (and yes, it has happened to me as well), it feels like a professional punch in the gut, it impacts trust, and leaves one feeling vulnerable and hurt.
+Especially if the offender is someone that you have supported, been of service to, is a coaching client, someone you have mentored, or is a colleague friend.

 The Difference Between Similar Ideas and Plagiarism

 Stop for a moment and carefully read this definition of plagiarism.
 Do you notice that plagiarism is not just about copying something word for word?
 Plagiarism also applies to ideas and creative arts as well.

 However, not every similar idea is an act of plagiarism.
 There are times when we therapists will have ideas that are similar to one another.
 That does happen.
 Perhaps our specialization is closely related and we create the same kind of trauma or recovery group, or anger management workshop, or couples therapy webinar, or podcast, or e-book for parents.
 And, while it may not feel all that great, it is not a legal or ethical breech.

 For example, a therapist has every right to start their own on line or Facebook coaching group similar to my Like A Boss Facebook coaching group.
 I don't own the rights to the "idea" of paid Facebook coaching groups.